 This is a demonstration of the PEcAn utilities for downloading met data, converting it to the PEcAn-CF format (which is based on the Climate Forecasting conventions and similar to MsTMIP).
-These variables are defined in the PEcAn documentation.
+These variables are described in the PEcAn met data documentation.

 The PEcAn.data.atmosphere source code is in modules/data.atmosphere